Information on the Singapore Company Law

 Statutory Duties

-The directors are company trustees and they owe fiduciary duties to their company.
+The directors are company trustees, and they owe fiduciary duties to their company.
 Additionally, the Act endorses specific obligations on directors that reflect their general requirements under the law.
-One important arrangement in section 157(1) that supports an executive continuously acting sincerely and using sensible determination in releasing office obligations.
-Section 157 (2) of the Act provides that an operator or officer must not make unnecessary data utilization because of their position rights as an organization specialist or officer.
+One important arrangement in section 157(1) supports an executive continuously acting sincerely and using sensible determination in releasing office obligations.
+Section 157 (2) of the Act provides that an operator or officer must not use unnecessary data because of their position rights as an organization specialist or officer.
 This aspect also covers picking up, by implication or deliberation, what he prefers or other individuals that cause an inconvenience to the organization.

 Director Powers and Duties